nerves-project-attic/nerves_network/README.md

 see that project for more configuration options.

 **Note**
 `Nerves.Network.setup` stores your interface's configuration information with [`SystemRegistry`](https://github.com/nerves-project/system_registry), which ties the configuration to the calling process.
 As such, if the process that called `setup` terminates, the network interface will lose its configuration information and be torn down.
-You can avoid this by calling `setup` in your application's `start` function, or by configuring `nerves_network` using bootloader as described below.
+You can avoid this by calling `setup` in your application's `start` function, or by configuring `nerves_network` using shoehorn as described below.

 # Wired Networking